yctung/AndroidLibSVM/README.md

 - The core LibSVM is developed by [Chih-Jen Lin](https://www.csie.ntu.edu.tw/~cjlin/index.html) and his team

 ### Copyright
-- Feel free to use this wrapper at whatever manner you want :), but remember to include the LibSVM's [copyright](COPYWRITE) file in your project!
+- Feel free to use this wrapper at whatever manner you want :)
+- But remember to include the LibSVM's [copyright](COPYWRITE.txt) file in your project

 ## Example Demo App (with a beautiful GUI)
 Thank Isaac Salem for building such a useful [demo app](/Example).
 Following shows some GUI of this demo app.
 Users can easily train/scale/predict their model with LibSVM through this GUI.